YetAnotherSpieskowcy/Carcassonne-Engine/README.md

 To run the performance tests, go needs to be built with build tag.
 Build tags in visual studio code can be set in .vscode/setting.json, which looks like this:
 {
     "go.buildTags": "test,performanceTest"
 }
 ("test" tag is for end tests)
-Tag is made to prevent running long tests on github
+Tag is made to prevent running long tests on GitHub